alanhkarp/SitePassword/README.md

 particular domain name.
 Maybe you cancelled your account at the site and want to use the site name for another one.
 Or, maybe you inadverently accepted a phishing site.
-You can forget the settings by opening the Bookmark Manager, and deleting the enty in the *SitePasswordData* folder with the domain name you wish to forget.
+You can forget the settings by opening the Bookmark Manager, and deleting the entry in the *SitePasswordData* folder with the domain name you wish to forget.